 Not a game about super soldiers and not a linear game per say, I’m only including Halo: ODST as reference despite the 83 score.
 (I’ll do my best to align the chronological narrative to the points found in other Halo games.)

-- Raised – Hero “Rookie” is literally raised from sleep before being dropped from orbit into a besieged city.
+- Greet – Hero “Rookie” is literally raised from sleep before being dropped from orbit into a besieged city.
 Here comes the crash from Fight Off as an explosion sends Rookie through a couple of buildings.

 - Fight Off – Rookie battles invaders through the streets as Rookie’s squad mates do the same.

 - Fight Back – Squad mates team up with local forces to mess up the alien advance.
 Rookie gains an ally of the city’s AI.